Neon (Jay Sean album): Recording and production

-In July 2011, During an interview with Rap-Up TV, Jay Sean told about the next album and working with Pharrell.
+In July 2011, during an interview with Rap-Up TV, Jay Sean told about the next album and working with Pharrell.
 He said "We did three songs together over the last couple of weeks for my new album".
-He further praised Pharrell saying "While music is changing so much, he’s keeping up with the trends, but he’s still making sure he doesn’t let go of what makes his music his music.
-It’s got that unique Pharrell sound."
+He further praised Pharrell saying "While music is changing so much, he's keeping up with the trends, but he's still making sure he doesn't let go of what makes his music his music.
+It's got that unique Pharrell sound."
 In February 2012, Jay Sean told Diana Madison of HollyscoopTV about the collaboration with Lupe Fiasco.
 He further added about the collaboration with Pitbull on the track "I'm All Yours" which also served as the first single from the album.

 In July 2012, Jay Sean told MTV News about his second single of his upcoming album.
 He mentioned a collaboration with Afrojack.
 The song is said to be titled "So High" and should act as another club banger.
 Sean further stated "The song 'So High' is just ridiculous.
 Afrojack is such an amazing producer," he said.
 "Again, he lives in the clubs.
 He knows what works.
 So when it comes to actually producing, he knows what's gonna have an impact in the club".
 In October 2012, Jay Sean released an EP available only on the Australian iTunes Store with the three songs and an exclusive bonus track "Patience".
-Recently Sean stated during a live Ustream that the albums guests would include Sean Paul, Busta Rhymes, Lil Wayne, Ace Hood and Rick Ross.
+Recently Sean stated during a live Ustream that the album's guests would include Sean Paul, Busta Rhymes, Lil Wayne, Ace Hood and Rick Ross.